ugrid-conventions/ugrid-conventions/README.md

 _If all volumes have the same shape type, then the shape typed could be determined based on the number of nodes per volume.
 Another option could be to allow the `volume_shape_type` to specify the shape type directly rather than pointing to a variable.
 However, for the time being we assume that the currently proposed volume shape type variable doesn't have too much impact on the performance._

-The order in which the corner nodes of a volume are specified is fixed given its shape; this approach is common in 3D modeling, see e.g. [this graph in the OpenFOAM documentation](http://www.openfoam.com/docs/user/mesh-description.php#x23-1350072) and [PARAVIEW](http://www.vtk.org/Wiki/index.php?title=ParaView/Users_Guide/VTK_Data_Model) or [VTK](http://www.vtk.org/doc/release/5.8/html/a00294.html) documentation.
+The order in which the corner nodes of a volume are specified is fixed given its shape; this approach is common in 3D modeling, see e.g. [this graph in the OpenFOAM documentation](http://www.openfoam.org/docs/user/mesh-description.php#x23-1350072) and [ParaView](http://www.vtk.org/Wiki/index.php?title=ParaView/Users_Guide/VTK_Data_Model) or [VTK](http://www.vtk.org/doc/release/5.8/html/a00294.html) documentation.
 The `volume_node_connectivity` array will be a matrix of size nVolumes x MaxNumNodesPerVolume; if a volume has less corner nodes than MaxNumNodesPerVolume then the last node indices shall be equal to `_FillValue` (which should obviously be larger than the number of nodes in the mesh).
 For the indexing one may use either 0- or 1-based indexing; the convention used should be specified using a `start_index` attribute to the index variable (i.e. Mesh3D_vol_nodes in the example below).
 Consistent with the CF-conventions [compression](http://cf-pcmdi.llnl.gov/documents/cf-conventions/1.4/cf-conventions.html#compression-by-gathering) option, the connectivity indices are 0-based by default.
 See [this section on zero or one-based indexing](#zero-or-one) for more details.

 In case you want to define variables on the faces or edges of the 3D mesh topology you need to specify the `face_node_connectivity` or `edge_node_connectivity` attribute, respectively, to map faces or edges to nodes.
 Although the volume to node mapping implicitly also defines the location of the faces and edges, it does not specify their global numbering.
 Again the indexing convention of `face_node_connectivity` and `edge_node_connectivity` should be specified using the `start_index` attribute to the index variable and 0-based indexing is the default.
+Since it does not apply to either nodes or edges globally, specifying the `boundary_node_connectivity` attribute described below does not (in and of itself) necessitate the need to specify `edge_node_connectivity` nor `face_node_connectivity`.

 Optionally the topology may have the following attributes:
 * `volume_face_connectivity` pointing to an index variable identifying for every volume the indices of its faces.
 The order in which the face indices should be specified is determined by the volume geometry type.
 This connectivity array will be a matrix of size nVolumes x MaxNumFacesPerVolume.
 If a volume has less faces than MaxNumFacesPerVolume then the last face indices shall be equal to `_FillValue`, and the indexing convention of `volume_edge_connectivity` should be specified using the `start_index` attribute to the index variable and 0-based indexing is the default.
 * `volume_edge_connectivity` pointing to an index variable identifying for every volume the indices of its edges.
 The order in which the edge indices should be specified is determined by the volume geometry type.
 This connectivity array will be a matrix of size nVolumes x MaxNumEdgesPerVolume.
 Again, if a volume has less edges than MaxNumEdgesPerVolume then the last edge indices shall be equal to `_FillValue`, and the indexing convention of `volume_edge_connectivity` should be specified using the `start_index` attribute to the index variable and 0-based indexing is the default.
-* `volume_volume_connectivity` pointing to an index variable identifying pairs of volumes that share a face, i.e. are neighbors.
-This connectivity array will thus be a matrix of size nVolumePairs x 2.
-As usual the indexing convention of `volume_volume_connectivity` should be specified using the `start_index` attribute to the index variable (i.e. Mesh3D_vol_links in the example below) and 0-based indexing is the default.
+* `volume_volume_connectivity` pointing to an index variable identifying all volumes that share a face with each volume, i.e. are neighbors.
+This connectivity array will thus be a matrix of size nVolumes x MaxNumFacesPerVolume with a flag to note if the region "out of mesh" abuts a face of a given volume.
+Again, if a volume has less sides/faces than MaxNumFacesPerVolume then the last volume (column) indices shall be equal to `_FillValue`, and the indexing convention of `volume_volume_connectivity` should be specified using the `start_index` attribute to the index variable (i.e. Mesh3D_vol_links in the example below) and 0-based indexing is the default.
 * `face_edge_connectivity` pointing to an index variable identifying for every face the indices of its edges.
 The edges should be specified in anticlockwise direction as viewed from above.
 This connectivity array will be a matrix of size nFaces x MaxNumNodesPerFace.
 As always, if a face has less corners/edges than MaxNumNodesPerFace then the last edge indices shall be equal to `_FillValue`, and the indexing convention of `face_edge_connectivity` should be specified using the `start_index` attribute to the index variable and 0-based indexing is the default.
 * `face_node_connectivity` pointing to an index variable identifying for every face the indices of its nodes.
 The nodes should be specified in either clockwise or anticlockwise order.
 This connectivity array will be a matrix of size nFaces x MaxNumNodesPerFace.
 Again, if a face has less corners/edges than MaxNumNodesPerFace then the last node indices shall be equal to `_FillValue`, and the indexing convention of `face_node_connectivity` should be specified using the `start_index` attribute to the index variable and 0-based indexing is the default.
+* `boundary_node_connectivity` pointing to an index variable identifying for every face of each boundary the indices of its nodes.
+The nodes should be specified in either clockwise or anticlockwise order.
+This connectivity array will be a matrix of size nBoundaryFaces x MaxNumNodesPerFace.
+Again, if a face has less corners/edges than MaxNumNodesPerFace then the last node indices shall be equal to `_FillValue`, and the indexing convention of `boundary_node_connectivity` should be specified using the `start_index` attribute to the index variable (i.e. Mesh3D_boundary_nodes) and 0-based indexing is the default.
+Although constructed of faces, boundaries represent a different quantity than general face data and thus the `boundary_node_connectivity` attribute may be specified independent of `face_node_connectivity`.
+Information about the nature of each boundary face (e.g. open/closed, land/water, grouping, etc.) may optionally be stored in ancillary boundary-type variables of size nBoundaryFaces X 1.
 * `volume_coordinates`, `face_coordinates` and/or `edge_coordinates` pointing to the auxiliary coordinate variables associated with the characteristic location of the volumes, faces and edges.
 These auxiliary coordinate variables will have length nVolumes, nFaces and nEdges respectively, and may have in turn a `bounds` attribute that specifies the corner coordinates of the volume, face or edge (thereby duplicating the data in the `node_coordinates` variables).
 The order in which the corner coordinates of the volumes is given by the volume geometry type.

 ![image](./images/mesh3d.png)